 Set Realistic Expectations

 Last, but hardly least, setting realistic expectations for your child is critical to making science fair a fun and rewarding experience.
-It may seem from this blog post that our family puts a high value on winning, but one thing I am confident of is that winning really isn’t everything.
+It may seem from this blog post that our family puts a high value on winning, but one thing I am confident of is that winning really isn’t everything — and every child in the family knows that, too.

 Achieving a goal you set for yourself, even when it’s hard, and even when things don’t go well, CAN be everything.
 It’s why I don’t do the work for the children in our family.
 I help — but it’s their project, and they make all the decisions.

 There have been times when I knew an answer, and could have saved them time and grief by answering a question for them.
 (For instance, I knew that freezing popcorn wasn’t going to make it pop better before this year’s project started.
-But the young scientist didn’t know that, so I kept my mouth shut and let him do the experiment for himself.)
+But the young scientist didn’t know that, so I kept my mouth shut and let him do the experiment for himself.
+I did help him eat the results, though, and I may never eat popcorn again.)

 Kameron knows that he’s a winner before the project was ever turned in, because he did the work, answered his own question, and learned something new.
 He also knows that he’s part of a family where there’s no shame in losing — only in not trying.
 The focus has to be on learning — and discovery — and the sheer joy of doing something that challenges you.
 If you focus on winning, it takes away the most important part of the process, I think.